Color photo of Celia E. Naylor

 Contact

-Celia E. Naylor is a professor in the Africana Studies and History departments at Barnard College, Columbia University.
-Before joining the Barnard College faculty in 2010, she started as an Assistant Professor and was promoted to a tenured Associate Professor of History at Dartmouth College (2002-2010).
+Celia E. Naylor is a professor in the Africana Studies department at Barnard College, Columbia University.
+Before joining the Barnard College faculty in 2010 (in the History and Africana Studies departments), she started as an Assistant Professor and was promoted to a tenured Associate Professor of History at Dartmouth College (2002-2010).

 Professor Naylor earned her B.A. in Africana Studies (Summa Cum Laude) with a concentration in Women's Studies from Cornell University, a M.A. in Afro-American Studies from UCLA, and a M.A. and Ph.D. in History from Duke University.